Mejorada: The Castle

 Mejorada holds the ruins of a castle placed around 250 meters (800 ft.) southeast of the village center.

 It is supposed to have been built on the 13th century, linked to the creation of the Estate of Mejorada, when king Sancho IV of Castile gave the village to the knight Juan García de Toledo in July 1288, who would become the first Lord of Mejorada.

 The fortress was built to enforce the lords of the village against the council of Talavera.
 The castle would then become the main symbol of the strength of nobility opposite the ecclesiastical power.

 The castle is built on a 78 feet side square with rounded turrets on each corner.
 The main entrance is placed looking west, in which wall there is a great mid medieval rectangular keep.
 The masonry and brick walls are approximately 5 feet thick.

 Nowadays the manor is in ruins, only lasting two walls and part of the other two.

 Parish church of Nuestra Señora de la Asunción

 The Church was made almost entirely of lime and stone which is very typical on the area, and dates back from the 15th century.
-It's devoted to Nuestra Señora de la Asunción (Our Lady of the Assumption).
+It's devoted to Nuestra Señora de la Asunción (Assumption of Our Lady).

 It's a single nave with transept temple, with a two levels tower facing West, the chancel facing East and the main façade facing south.
 The ceiling is coffered with wooden beams in twos arranged slantwise creating the shape of the roof.